WojciechMatuszewski/programming-notes/aws/serverless/learn-you-some-lambda-best-practice.md

 - given execution environment can be reused.
 It will be "alive" up to 8 hrs

+## Lambda extensions

+- scripts or binaries that run alongside your lambda function

+* see the [extensions docs](./lambda-extensions.md) for more info

+- the **GO 1.x does not support lambda extensions**, you have to use either **`provided` or `provided.al2` for the extensions to work**

+## Lambda runtime

+- wrapper the AWS provides that runs your handler.

+* in **Node.Js, your handler is wrapped with `try/catch` so the 'uncaughtException` and similar handlers will not fire!**.

+- if you have to dive really deep, the runtime you are using might be published on GitHub.
+At least that is the case for [Node.Js one](https://github.com/aws/aws-lambda-nodejs-runtime-interface-client) and many others.

+### Custom runtime

+What if your favorite way of writing lambdas is by using bash?
+Or maybe you want to do some funky stuff before your handler runs?
+All of this is possible with _custom runtimes_.

+### Custom runtime and Lambda Runtime API

+- they are like a middleman between _AWS Lambda Runtime API_ and your handler.
+The Runtime API exposes an HTTP API that the runtime can use.

+* events that the runtime pooled are forwarded to your handler.

+- for the go1.x runtime, there seems to be a proprietary mechanism of handling invocations.
+  That runtime does not use the runtime API.
+Instead the connection is accepted on a localhost with port specified by the `_LAMBDA_SERVER_PORT` environment variable.

+* the `aws-lambda-go` package constructs two clients, one for the "legacy" runtime and one for the one that supports Runtime API.
+  After that, given client is run based on what kind of environment variable is specified.

+- the _AWS Lambda Runtime API_ can be emulated.
+There exists an [aws-lambda-runtime-interface-emulator](https://github.com/aws/aws-lambda-runtime-interface-emulator) - an universal tool for emulating the Runtime API.
+You can also use `sam local invoke` command to streamline this process.

+* the language specific runtimes already have RIE built-in for local testing.

+- remember that RIE has to start before your runtime starts, thus you have to point RIE at a binary (or script).
+RIE will handle bootstrapping that binary.

 ## Tuning function memory

 - the more memory your lambda has and the longer is runs it will cost you more